berarma/oversteer/README.md

 the command line help.

 You can configure game launchers to run oversteer to load a profile or change settings so that it automatically configures the wheel when the game runs.
+It will close when the you exit the game.
+An example for a Steam game:

+`oversteer -p rFactor2 -g "%command%"`

 @Leillo1975 has kindly created a [video explaining the basics of Oversteer (Spanish)](https://www.youtube.com/watch?v=WdIV1FOkFsw).